elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 ## How to add a new Cypress test

-Before adding a new test please ask yourself the following question: `Can I test this behaviour with the unit or API tests?` if the answer is `Yes I can`, then, please add the test there since Cypress is not the best place for it :)

-If the answer is `No, I can't` then this is the best place to start.
+Before considering adding a new Cypress tests, please make sure you have added unit and API tests first.
+Note that, the aim of Cypress is to test that the user interface operates as expected, hence, you should not be using this tool to test REST API or data contracts.

-First of all please take a look to the [**Development Best Practices**](#development-best-practices) seection.
+First take a look to the [**Development Best Practices**](#development-best-practices) section.
 Then check check [**Folder structure**](#folder-structure) section to know where is the best place to put your test, [**Test data**](#test-data) section if you need to create any type of data for your test, [**Running the tests**](#running-the-tests) to know how to execute the tests and [**Debugging your test**](#debugging-your-test) to debug your test if needed.